aysefyesil/deDSI/README.md

 # deDSI

 # Description:
 deDSI is a highly parallel hybrid C++/Python library that creates a dynamical system interface between dedalus (http://dedalus-project.org/) and the NSolver of Channelflow (https://www.channelflow.ch/).

-For any given non-linear partial differential equation upto 3 dimension that can be integrated in time by dedalus, this library aims to find the multi-dimensional solutions(roots [equilibria, traveling waves and periodic orbits]) of the equation, continue those roots in parameter space and calculate the eiganvalues of the equation by utilizing advanced and highly optimized NSolver library.
+This library aims to find the solutions ( equilibria, traveling waves and periodic orbits) of non-linear partial differential equations, continue such solutions in parameter space and calculate the eigenvalues of such solutions using Arnoldi iterations.

+For the equation definition and the time integration, deDSI utilizes Dedalus library.
+For aforementioned dynamical system calculations deDSI utilizes the highly optimize NSolver library.

+# Release Notes:

-In current version, Python part of the library is aimed to be a template for a user to easily modify it according to their own equations at hand.
+In the current version, Python part of the library is aimed to be a template for the user to easily modify it according to their own equations at hand.
 The equations provided with this version are Busse's Annulus equations.
+Also, in the current version 1-D and 2-D equations can be solved, however following the example of the library, functions that handle the third dimension can be implemented easily.

 # Installation: